 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The seven main islands are Fuerteventura, La Gomera, Gran Canaria, El Hierro, Lanzarote, La Palma and Tenerife; Viticulture is practiced at all.
-These are volcanic islands, the last eruption took place on La Palma in 1971.
-For this reason prevails volcanic, suitable for viticulture perfectly suitable soil.
-The subtropical and pleasant throughout the year climate has earned the archipelago the epithet "Islands of Eternal Spring".
+The seven main islands are Fuerteventura, La Gomera, Gran Canaria, El Hierro, Lanzarote, La Palma and Tenerife; viticulture is practiced on all of them.
+These are volcanic islands, the last eruption occurred on La Palma in 1971.
+For this reason, there is volcanic soil that is ideally suited for viticulture.
+The subtropical and pleasant all year round climate has earned the archipelago the nickname "Islands of Eternal Spring".
 The flora is characterized by a high biodiversity and a high proportion autochthonous Plant species.
-The vineyards cover about 9,000 hectares of vineyards.
-A special feature are the exclusively ungrafted Vines, since the archipelago of the phylloxera largely spared.
+The vineyards cover around 9,000 hectares of vineyards.
+They are a special feature ungrafted Vines since the archipelago of the phylloxera largely spared.

-Here the Englishman John Hill planted vines for the first time in 1626.
-The terraced Vineyards of the same DO area with nearly 300 hectares of vineyards reach up to 700 meters above sea level.
-It is mainly known for white wines from the variety Vijariego Blanco.
-These make up around 70% of the production and are also produced from the other Canarian varieties.
-The red wines are mainly pressed from Listán Negro and Negramoll.
-The best sweet wines are made from noble rotten grapes.
+The Englishman John Hill planted vines for the first time in 1626.
+The terraced Vineyards in the DO region of the same name with almost 300 hectares of vineyards reach up to 700 meters above sea level.
+It is best known for its white wines from the Vijariego Blanco variety.
+These account for around 70% of the production and are also produced from the other Canarian varieties.
+The red wines are mainly made from Listán Negro and Negramoll.
+The best sweet wines are made from noble rot grapes.

-In 1730 there was a six-year volcanic eruption that covered the entire island with a lapilli and black ash layer.
-The entire DO island area covers approximately 2,300 hectares of vineyards in the five municipalities of Haría, San Bartolomé, Teguise, Tinajo and Yaiza.
+In 1730 there was a six-year volcanic eruption that covered the entire island with a layer of lapilli (pebbles) and black ash.
+The entire DO area encompasses around 2,300 hectares of vines in the five municipalities of Haría, San Bartolomé, Teguise, Tinajo and Yaiza.
 It is divided into the four subzones La Geria in the south, San Bartolomé -Tías in the center, Tinajo in the west and Haría - Ye in the north.
-There is an extremely dry climate.
-The vines are planted in artificially created up to three-meter-deep hollows (Hoyos) and bounded by semicircular stone walls of basaltic lava rocks to protect them from the northeast trade winds and dehydration.
-A specialty fortified, strong alcohol Sweet wines, The best wines are made from vines that are up to one hundred years old.
-The Bodega "El Grifo", founded in 1775, runs a remarkable wine museum and is famous for its Malvasia wines,
+The climate is extremely dry.
+The vines are planted in man-made hollows (hoyos) up to three meters deep and bordered with semicircular stone walls made of basaltic lava rocks to protect them from the north-east trade wind and drying out.
+Are a specialty fortified, strong alcohol Sweet wines, The best wines are made from vines that are up to 100 years old.
+The "El Grifo" bodega, founded in 1775, operates a wine museum that is well worth seeing and is famous for Malvasia wines,

 Well-known producers in the Canary Islands include Bodega Comarcal Valle de Güimar, Bodegas El Grifo, Bodega El Lomo, Bodega El Níspero, Bodegas Flores, Bodegas Insulares Tenerife, Bodega Llanovid, Bodegas Monje, Bodegas Mozaga, Bodegas Reverón, Bodega Tajinaste, Bodega Tomás Guzmán Mesa Rodríguez, Bodega Viña Chagua, Bodegas Viñátigo, Coop.
 Cumbres de Abona and Juan Jesús Méndez Siverio.